-The evening/weekend program at Bevill State provides individuals who have daytime responsibilities an excellent opportunity to attend College classes on a full-time or part-time basis.
+The evening program at Bevill State provides individuals who have daytime responsibilities an excellent opportunity to attend College classes on a full-time or part-time basis.
 Evening classes are offered at times convenient to the commuting student.
-Weekend classes meet on Friday evening, Saturday, and Sunday.

-The evening/weekend program is similar to the day program in many ways.
+The evening program is similar to the day program in many ways.
 Several courses are taught each term by the full-time faculty.
 Others are taught by qualified adjunct faculty who meet state and accrediting agency requirements.
-Class sessions are arranged to give the evening/weekend student the same time for classroom instruction as those enrolled in the day program.
+Class sessions are arranged to give the evening student the same time for classroom instruction as those enrolled in the day program.

-The policies for admission, registration, graduation, and course requirements are the same for evening, weekend, and day students.
-A schedule listing the courses offered in the evening/weekend program is available online each term.
+The policies for admission, registration, graduation, and course requirements are the same for evening and day students.
+A schedule listing the courses offered in the evening program is available online each term.
 Additional information is available in the Office of Student Services.